gchq/Vanguard/CONTRIBUTING.md

 ## Releases

 Releases are made on an ad-hoc basis.
 When the maintainers decide the codebase is ready for another release:

 1. Create an issue for the release.
-2. Create a branch `release/#.#.#` for the target version number.
-3. Run additional release tests including GPU testing, as described in [Testing before releases to PyPI](#Testing-before-releases-to-PyPI).
+2. Run additional release tests on `develop` including GPU testing, as described in [Testing before releases to PyPI](#Testing-before-releases-to-PyPI).
+3. Fix any issues and merge into `develop`, iterating until we have a commit on `develop` that is ready for release, except for housekeeping that does not affect the functionality of the code.
+4. Create a branch `release/#.#.#` off the identified commit, populating with the target version number.
-4. Tidy `CHANGELOG.md` including:
+5. Tidy `CHANGELOG.md` including:
    - Move the content under `Unreleased` to a section under the target version number.
    - Create a new unpopulated `Unreleased` section at the top.
    - Update the hyperlinks to Git diffs at the bottom of the file so that they compare the relevant versions.
-5. Update the version number in `vanguard/__init.py__`.
+6. Update the version number in `vanguard/__init.py__`.
-6. Create and review a pull request with target `main`.
+7. Create and review a pull request.
-7. Once approved, merge the release branch manually into `develop`.
-8. Merge the pull request into `main`.
-9. Create a release in GitHub pointing at the merge commit on `main`.
+8. Once approved, create a release in GitHub pointing at the final commit on the release branch.
-10. Build and publish to PyPI and ReadTheDocs.
+9. Build and publish to PyPI and ReadTheDocs.
+10. Merge the release branch into `develop`.

 ## References